-Life with Autism Spectrum Disorder (ASD) can be challenging, especially when it comes to social interactions.
+Life with Autism can be challenging, especially when it comes to social interactions.
 Here are some easy tips to help you connect with others and build meaningful relationships.
 Everyone is unique, and it’s okay to find what works best for you.

 Simple Ways to Improve Social Skills and Connections